aumkeshchaudhary/Earth_Observation/README.md

 This repository demonstrates a complete, end-to-end Earth Observation ML pipeline using real satellite data.
 It integrates spatial operations, raster label extraction, dataset building, CNN training, and evaluation.

-The pipeline is fully reproducible and follows best practices for geospatial machine learning.
 ---